Suzuki RG250 Gamma

 Revisited fairing both (full and half cowl versions were available), front mudguard, wheel color,

 color scheme.
-A "deca piston" caliper with a total of 10 opposed pistons and an SAEC exhaust device were also introduced.
+A "deca piston" caliper with a total of 10 opposed pistons (even for the export models) and an SAEC exhaust device were also introduced.

 Newly designed MR-ALBOX frame shortens wheelbase by 30 mm (1.18 inches).
 Details lika a push-type turn signal switch adoption was also updated.